publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

 = 2.4.2 =
- * Fix: Styles loading in frontend for nested blocks in WordPress 5.5
+ * Fix: Styles not loading in frontend for nested blocks in WordPress 5.5

 = 2.4.1 =
  * Fix: Border width for Advanced Button Block